 Use a separate URL for every language, like in

 documentation.yourdomain.com/es to organize translations.
 Make sure your website has a complete sitemap.
 If some page is not localized, opt to add the tag

 <meta name="robots" content="noindex"> to tell Google Robots that this page should not be indexed.

 5. Lack of consistency

-Imagine that you are getting the documentation translated by two different contributors into Spanish.
+Imagine two different contributors are in charge of the Spanish translation.
 Helena decides to turn “Software Development Kit” into “Kit de desarrollo”, but Juan chooses to use the term “Herramientas de desarrollo”.
 While both options are valid translations, it is preferable to achieve consistency between the different documents.

 Instead, do this: Prepare a shared glossary, mapping the recurrent and domain-specific terms with the preferred translation.
-The list itself will not guarantee consistency - it should be used in the revision process.
-But even so, it could be a useful reference for translators in case of doubt.
+The list itself will not guarantee consistency - tech writers and translators must use it in the revision process.
+Additionally, it becomes a practical reference for translators in case of doubt.

 Installing an i18n plugin is not enough.
-While supporting multiple languages can help you reach new audiences, a localization project requires proper planning and constant commitment to become a success.
-At the end of the day, what matters is that your users find the content useful and can understand it.
+While supporting multiple languages can help you reach new audiences, a localization project requires proper planning and constant commitment to succeed.
+What matters at the end of the day is that your users find the content useful and understand it.
 And, localization should not cause the opposite effect.